Shapeshifters8b8t/RIP-pyro/README.md

 ## To Nuker and Co.
 Sure, revoke my access to your trash block game client, but I WILL get your paypal termed.
 Pyro allah hatar (TM)

+## Pyro information
+Paypal: Indivelopment.
+Devs: GiantNuker/Ionar originally, idk who makes the trash now.
+Domains: pyro.nuker.dev/pyroclient.com.

+I am not responsible for what you do with this information nor am I licensed to defend you against legal action that may occur.